Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Criterion for detecting trapped electrons in a computer simulation

 We note here that the above expression for $\tau_{T}$ was obtained for a hyperbolic potential.
 However, as indicated in Eqn. \ref{eqn:Potencial}, in our simulations, the potential becomes parabolic for distances $r<\rmin$, and thus, for this expression to be valid, it is necessary that $r_{T} > \rmin$.
 By comparing the above expressions it can easily be seen that this condition is equivalent to

-Therefore, the criterion is valid if the ionization potential is larger than twice the thermal energy of electrons.
-However, this is always the case when recombination effects are relevant given that, in reality, if the temperature is high enough so that it becomes comparable with the ionization potential, the electrons are all free, and recombination effects are negligible (as we will show in the following section).
+However, this is always the case when recombination effects are relevant given that, in reality, if the temperature is high enough so that it becomes comparable with the ionization potential, the electrons in the simulation are all free, and recombination effects are negligible (as we will show in the following section).